nodejscn/node-api-cn/n-api/napi_threadsafe_function_call_js.md

 parameter and the JavaScript function to call is given in the `js_callback` parameter.

-N-API sets up the environment prior to calling this callback, so it is sufficient to call the JavaScript function via `napi_call_function` rather than via `napi_make_callback`.
+Node-API sets up the environment prior to calling this callback, so it is sufficient to call the JavaScript function via `napi_call_function` rather than via `napi_make_callback`.